133 Elegant And Mesmerizing Victorian Baby Names

 64. Sophronia

-Move away Sophia/Sophie.
 It’s time for this elaborate Victorian name to rule the charts.
-Sophronia means ‘prudent’.
+Sophronia means ‘prudent’ in Greek.
+Victorian parents who wanted a name with classical and intellectual appeal often chose Sophronia as an elegant choice.

 65. Sylvia

-This moniker, meaning ‘wood’ brings to mind a forest filled with whispering trees.
+The name, meaning ‘wood’ in Latin, brings to mind a forest filled with whispering trees.
+A famous literary reference is Sylvia Tilly in the TV series ‘Star Trek: Discovery.’

 66. Tillie

-This name, currently at the 90th spot in the UK, is a short form of Matilda.
+This name, is a short form of Matilda.
 It took off when Heath Ledger picked it for his daughter.
-Tillie means ‘battle mighty’.
+The Germanic name Tillie means ‘battle mighty’.

 67. Victoria

-This moniker is ladylike and dignified, just like Queen Victoria.
-This eternally beautiful name means ‘victory’.
+This name is ladylike and dignified, just like Queen Victoria.
+This eternally beautiful name means ‘victory’ in Latin.

 68. Vinnie

 This diminutive of Lavinia is still very much in use for girls.
-Vinnie means ‘conqueror’.
+Vinnie means ‘conqueror’ in Latin.
 Do not confuse it with Winnie.

 69. Viola

-This charmer from Shakespeare’s ‘Twelfth Night’ is derived from the classic name Violet, meaning the same.
+This charmer from Shakespeare’s ‘Twelfth Night’ is derived from the classic Latin name Violet.

 70. Violet

 This floral name is perfect for a spring baby.
 And we’re sure even your little one won’t feel shy about wearing this name.
-Violet means ‘purple’.
+Violet means ‘purple’ in Latin.

 71. Winnie

 Most of us had forgotten this name until Jimmy Fallon chose it for his daughter.
-Winnie means ‘fair one’.
+Winnie means ‘fair one’ in English.
+Winnie also holds historical significance as a popular name among British nobility.

 72. Zadie